 - Admission and Records

 - Apply for Admission beginning in January of student’s senior year.

 - Special Programs

 - A few programs at MVC afford students the opportunity to receive priority registration.
-Students are encouraged to look into programs such as Extended Opportunity Programs & Services (EOPS), Academic Counseling and Educational Support (ACES), Puente Program, and Renaissance Scholars Program.
+Students are encouraged to look into programs such as Extended Opportunity Programs & Services (EOPS), Academic Counseling and Educational Support (ACES), Puente Program, and the Umoja Community.

 - Apply for the MVC Honors Program: Honors courses are typically not as impacted as traditional classes.
 Students who complete five honors classes increase their chances of acceptance to universities like UCLA and Cal Poly Pomona.

 Accomplishments of Moreno Valley College STEM Students

 Danilo Noguera graduated from Rancho Verde High School.
 Noguera is currently a student at MVC and is planning to transfer with a degree in mechanical engineering.
 He has also served as STEM Club President and was the team leader for the STEM Weather Balloon Project.
 The project was featured in The Press-Enterprise newspaper.